naiza2000/Deep-learning---Automatic-Music-Transcription/MODEL -1 (CNN)/README.md

 This is done by applying a Mel filter to the output of our original STFT.

 The number of samples in each window taken is 2048.

 The hop size of each window is 512.

-Number of mels taken = 252.
+Number of Mel bands taken = 252.